scraperdev/the-scraper/README.md

 # Setup:

 I will probably write this later.
 But for now, you are on your own.
 Everything you need to set it up is here.

+# Help:

+Make an issue on the github repo.